mnstri/Embodied-Interaction/code/posenet/README.md

 ## Runway ML

-## ml5js - Friendly Machine Learning for The Web
+## ml5.js - Friendly Machine Learning for The Web

+ml5.js is a library that implements various machine learning models in a very friendly way. ml5.js works nicely together with p5.js so the easiest way to get started with it is using the p5.js web editor.
+See the instructions here: https://learn.ml5js.org/docs/#/

-PoseNet for Installations
+## PoseNet for Installations

 I haven't tried this, but seems pretty nice https://github.com/oveddan/posenet-for-installations